JustinRyanGalvez/cpsc449proj1/README.md

 First off you need to enter the api2 folder, the next step which you need to take would be to run the ./bin/init.sh.
 This will initialize the database for you.
-The json files which were provided have been populated through the populate.py file in the /var folder.
+The json files which were provided have been populated the wordle.db using the python script populate.py.
+Both located in the /var folder.